Skip to content

 Azure OpenAI Service is particularly suited for enterprises already using Microsoft products, offering robust security and integration with Microsoft 365, whereas Gemini API emphasizes native multimodal and massive context windows.
 Both offer token-based pricing, but Azure provides additional deployment types like provisioned throughput for predictable costs.

-+Is Gemini API free?
+Is Gemini API yours?